damusix/damusix/README.md

 - **Backend**: APIs in any language, any framework.
 I understand it fundamentally (HTTP spec, server-client interactions, etc)
 - **Frontend**: UIs built from the foundation (DOM) outward (React, if you insist)
 - **Database**: Schemas that make sense over time.
 Facts don't change in five years— businesses do.
 - **DevOps**: CI/CD pipelines that are simple, yet powerful.
-Because everything should as automated as possible.
+Grindy work should be automated—it provides little value not to.
 - **AI**: AI-first is the new "mobile-first".
 Agentic workflows, chatbots, and all of the new bedazzle.

 ## Public Works

 **Libraries that solve real problems in the TS realm:**
-- [logosdx/monorepo](https://github.com/logosdx/monorepo) - Collection of utilities built on necessity and a weariness of repetition
+- [logosdx/monorepo](https://github.com/logosdx/monorepo) - Collection of utilities built on necessity and a weariness of repetition.
+I use this to build cross-platform apps, ETLs, and resiliency.

 **Fun stuff:**
 - [BJJ Timer](https://bjj-timer.pages.dev/) - Because even martial arts needs proper timing